← All posts

 Governed Memory describes a production architecture built around shared memory and governance for multi-agent workflows.

 Its core insight is not "give the model more context."
-It is:
+The mechanism is:

 • store information persistently outside the model